g-iyer/DSND-Capstone/Navigate-Virtual-Maze-Project-Report-rev1.md

 .

 This algorithm has been used for maze navigation in the micromouse competition.
-They key point to note is that this method starts with the assumption that the maze has no walls.
-So the maze is at this time a representation of cells with no walls.
+The key point is that this method starts with the assumption that the maze has no walls.
 With this assumption it is easy to calculate the direct distance from start to the center goal.
 As the algorithm progresses it maintains lists of explored cells and builds cells as per walls detected.
 This is a recursive process.

-It is easier to understand if we go back to the water flow analogy – that the maze’s goal is at the bottom and water flows to that.
+It is easier to understand if we go back to the water flow analogy – that the maze’s goal is at the bottom and water flows to that (like an inverted pyramid).

 This is implemented in *flood_fill.py* .
-The results show that this algorithm results in consistent scores for all the mazes in all the trials.
+The results show that this algorithm achieves consistent scores for all the mazes in all the trials.

 Refinement
 ----------

-During the implementation, I went through a progressive learning process.
-Although the Internet is a great source of python code for maze solving, it was quite an experience to (a) understand the various approaches and (b) to implement this particular problem.
+Although the Internet is a great source of python code for maze solving, it was quite an experience to (a) understand the various approaches and (b) to implement solutions to this particular problem.

 I had to clearly understand the interaction of the *robot* object with the *tester.py* program to make sure that the sensor information was correctly